 B) The candidate must submit a professional resumé that lists their experience, both professional and academic.

-C) The candidate must submit an official transcript from their current school.
-First-year college students, graduate students, or individuals who have recently transferred schools may submit an unofficial transcript from their current school, as well as their most recent official transcript from their prior school.
-High school students must also submit proof of acceptance to their college or university with their transcript.
+C) The candidate must submit a transcript from their current school.
+High school students must also submit proof of acceptance to their college or university with their high school transcript.